HDI-Project/FeatureHub/docs/src/deployment.md

 *Optional*: Clean filesystem and containers.
 This stops and removes all Feature Factory containers, if not been already done.
-Additionally, user notebooks and config files are removed.
-Note that this *does not clear the database*, which may then retain information relating to non-existent users and expect user credentials that have been deleted.
+Additionally, user notebooks and config files are removed and data volumes are deleted.
 ```
 make clean
 ```

-*Optional*: Clean images, network, and volumes, in addition to filesystem and containers.
+*Optional*: In addition to the steps taken by `make clean`, cleans images, network, in addition to filesystem and containers.
 This removes all trace of Feature Factory beside the source repository and the experiment data directory.
-Built images are removed, the docker internal network is shut down, and the database volume is removed.
+Built images are removed and the docker internal network is shut down.
 ```
 make clean_all
 ```